CenturyLink tower modem setup

 Download the My CenturyLink app

-If you prefer to use your computer for installation, just follow the QuickConnect process when you get to step 4 to finish setup.
+If you don't want the app, you can use a web browser on your computer to complete installation.
+Just follow the QuickConnect instructions when you get to step 4.

-• Find a central location in your house, avoiding closets or other closed-off areas to ensure that all devices in your home get a strong wireless signal from the router.
+• Avoid closets or other closed-off areas to get a strong wireless signal.

-• Choose a spot with good air circulation that doesn't get hot, as excessive heat can cause electronics to perform poorly.
+• Choose a place with good air circulation that doesn't get too hot, as excessive heat can cause electronics to perform poorly.

 Now it's time to get your modem hooked up.